10 Reasons Why OKRs Fail

 2. The Setting and Forgetting Trap

 Avoid It: Conduct regular check-ins—ideally weekly—to track progress, address challenges, and adapt to changing priorities.
+An OKR management tool can automate reminders and streamline this process.

 Example: A retail chain set quarterly OKRs to improve customer satisfaction by rolling out a loyalty program.
 Without regular check-ins, the program was only partially implemented, leading to no measurable improvement.